-But, however, only the fewest text can be prolonged by Copy and Paste alone.
-So what would such a text be used for and who should read this text?
+However, only the fewest text can be prolonged by copy and paste alone.
+So what would such a text be used for and who should read such a text?
 So there is only the ten finger system left, if there was not the SlippyClerk.
-Often, there are situations with sequences of numbers connected with recurring elements.
-An example would be the consequence 2, 4, 5, 8 to 1278.
-Here Copy and Paste deny although this row follows a clear system.
+Often, there are situations with sequences of numbers or letters connected with recurring elements.
+An example would be the sequence 2, 4, 5, 8 to 1278.
+Here the copy and paste function fails, though this series follows a clear system.

-Of course, the Slippy Clerk is fully Unicode enabled, so that you can use in your ranks arbitrary Unicode characters and any special character.
+Of course, the Slippy Clerk is fully compatible to Unicode, so that you can use arbitrary Unicode characters and any special character in your sequences.
 Even when you copy the results to the clipboard, Unicode is fully supported.

-Currently, SlippyClerk can be downloaded for Windows and it is portable, so that you can use this tool even without an installation.
+Currently, SlippyClerk can be downloaded for the operating systems Windows, Linux and MacOS and it is portable, so that you can use this tool even without an installation.

 The German Version of the Slippy Clerk you can find under the name Schnellschreiber on sttmedia.de/schnellschreiber.